Important Steps for Creating Your Blog Article

 1. Draft Article Approved

 The first step is to impress the Editor.
 You've clearly done this because you are here and we know you have something impressive to share.
+Create a Google Document with your proposed text and a folder with your images (see image specs below first!)
+This should be sent to [email protected] for a first review.

 2. Invited via email

-You will be invited to Discover via email.
+Once approved, you will be invited to Discover via email.
 Follow the links and setup your account in Ghost.
 This will give you access to create an article.

 3. Copy over your text to Discover